jennschilling/sentiment-analysis-in-R/README.md

 As a result of this webinar, participants will be able to:
 - Prepare data for a text analysis in R.
 - Conduct text mining in R.
-- Complete a sentiment analysis in R.
+- Complete sentiment analysis in R.

 **Materials developed by Jenn Schilling.**